regisftm/azure-fortinet-fabric-bootcamp/README.md

 ---

 > [!NOTE]
 > The workshop provides examples and sample code as instructional content for you to consume.
-These examples will help you understand how to configure Fortinet Security Fabric and build a functional solution.
-Please note that these examples are not suitable for use in production environments.
+These examples will help you understand how to configure Fortinet Security Fabric and build a functional solution. **Please note that these examples are not suitable for use in production environments**.

+> [!CAUTION]
+> If you are using an Azure subscription in your production environment, it would be more prudent not to use your "Global Admin" account.
+Although the lab is designed to function in "isolated" mode, a "human" error when creating certain resources such as peering and routing table could impact your production environment. **We recommend using your standard account on an isolated subscription**.

 > [!WARNING]
-> If you are using a subscription in your production environment, it would be more prudent not to use your "Global Admin" account.
-Although the lab is designed to function in "isolated" mode, a "human" error when creating certain resources (peering, routing table, ...) could impact your production environment.
-We recommend using your standard account on an isolated subscription.

-> [!CAUTION]
 > This lab uses several virtual machines.
-The entire lab should stay under $30.
+The entire lab should stay under **$30**.
 At the end of the day, it will be important to delete everything or at least stop the VMs if you don't want any unpleasant surprises.